The Wallingford Project utilizes a 420 ton-per-day mass-burn trash-to-energy facility located in Wallingford.

 Mass-burn means that there is no front-end separation of recyclable metal or non-combustible material from the trash delivered to the facility.
-Unlike the RDF technology used at the Mid-Connecticut Project, trash is delivered and burned with no processing.
+Unlike the RDF technology used at the Mid-Connecticut Project trash-to-energy plant, trash is delivered and burned with no processing.
 The waste-to-energy plant, located at

-530 South Cherry Street, Wallingford, is operated by
+530 South Cherry Street, Wallingford, is owned and operated by

 Covanta Energy.
 Ash residue from the plant is trucked to Wheelabrator’s ash landfill in Putnam.